nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

       description) from relevant (versioned) CV reference files_
       * _usage: change "user-defined parameters" section to match local directory configuration, then run script (without arguments)_
-   * _wish list:_
+   * _wish list: everything listed here **must** be carefully addressed well in advance of the final C2M2 full-production phase of development.
+Handling these issues will take place **independently of and in parallel to our June demo development process** (or after it concludes): any progress made on these topics before the demo will be binned into one of two categories: (a) ETL-instance data refinements which do not affect the underlying Level 1 model structure, i.e., changes to field values and concomitant updates to the relevant Deriva catalogs; or (b) model-altering implementation decisions (including but not limited to the replacement of any of the currently-selected CV ontologies, as well as any changes that would alter entity field-format syntax (or add new fields), e.g.
+   URI encoding/handling) whose execution will be deferred until immediately after the demo concludes.):_
-      * _explicit version control policy for reference CVs_
+      * _explicit **version control** policy for reference CVs_
-      * _detailed plan for handling app-layer aggregations of CV-term query results to best serve users' search requests:_
+      * _detailed plan for handling app-layer aggregations of CV-term query results to **best serve users' search requests**:_
-         * _LCA computation and implicit matching of terms via shared ontological lineage_
+         * _**LCA computation** and implicit matching of terms via shared ontological lineage_
-         * _keyword-set association/tagging/decoration_
+         * _keyword-set association/**tagging**/decoration_
-         * _synonym handling_
+         * _**synonym handling**_
          * _etc._
-      * _policy specifying term-addition request process between CFDE and CV managers (active and ongoing between HMP and OBI, e.g.: terms are being added on request; managers are responsive)_
+      * _policy specifying (or standardizing or prohibiting or ...?) a **term-addition request process** between CFDE and CV owners (active and ongoing between HMP and OBI, e.g.: terms are being added on request; CV managers are responsive), driven by usage needs identified by DCC clients_
-      * _establish and execute some sort of survey process to generate consensus on which particular CVs look like the best final selections to serve as sanctioned C2M2 reference sets (e.g. OBI vs. BAO); criteria:_
+      * _establish and execute some sort of survey process to create consensus on **which particular CVs look like the best final selections** to serve as sanctioned C2M2 reference sets (e.g. OBI vs. BAO); criteria:_
       	* _how comprehensive is a CV's coverage of the relevant ontological space?_
       	* _how responsive are the CV owners to change requests?_